aleister888/openBSD-dotfiles/README.md

 ## TODO

 - Configure Tauon automatically (set gruvbox theme and agave font)
-- Switch back to ST or other terminal emulator, alacritty is 2 slow on older hardware.
 - Asking the user if they want to auto install abaddon and/or bleachbit
 - Translate the README to Spanish